koogar/HardwareSerialMonitor/README.md

     Note:

-    If you changed/Moved the defualt install directory you will need to edit the "HardwareSerialMonitor.vbs" in notepad etc, to reflect those changes
+    If you changed/Moved the default install directory you will need to edit the "HardwareSerialMonitor.vbs" in notepad etc, to reflect those changes
 ---------------------------------------------------------------------------------------------------------